efano/buoys-django/README.md

 The application is designed to provide an interactive web experience that visualizes the current buoy location within the Great Lakes region, realtime sensor data access, and a twitter-like communication interface that would be editable by a logged-in user.
 The NCDC realtime buoy data is available through the [University Corporation for Atmospheric Research (UCAR)](https://www.ucar.edu/)'s [THREDDS data server](https://unidata.github.io/python-training/workshop/Surface_Data/surface-data-with-siphon-and-metpy/#timeseries).

 The technology stack for this application includes Django/Python/HTML/SVG/CSS/JS, Leaflet, and Django's sqlite3 database.
-The user interface framework includes the use of Bootstrap and vanilla JavaScript.
+The user interface framework includes the use of Bootstrap and JavaScript.

-### Functionality

-At full-size, the layout of the application comprises of a navigational bar at the top of the application, a sidebar, and an interactive slippy map taking up the rest of the display.
-All elements are developed following the responsive web design (RWD) approach to render well on a variety of devices and window or screen sizes.

-### Data Model

-Stored data will include user login credentials, and a messages model, as taught in the class in early April that mimicked a Twitter-type application.
-Data fields are still pending.

-### Schedule

-#### Week 1

-- [ ] create a basic Django project and application
-- [ ] because the Leaflet map is the canvas for the displaying the initial data, designing a responsive user interface is required
-- [ ] get the Leaflet map running
-- [ ] configure access to the THREDDS data server
-- [ ] convert json data to geojson and project the buoy locations on the map
-- [ ] display realtime buoy observation data in the sidebar

-#### Week 2

-- [ ] continue with building frontend user affordance between the map and sidebar
-- [ ] build login and signup forms (backend and frontend)

-#### Week 3

-- [ ] build twitter-like forms (backend and frontend)
-- [ ] finalize styling
-- [ ] hosting and deployment (?)

-### Minimum Viable Product

-A successful minimum viable product would be all listed items completed within weeks one and two.
-The items in week3 are still vague at this time and additional studying is required.